 Always provide base nutrients at the ratio recommended by the feed chart: For example, if there is twice as much “Bloom” than “Grow” in the feed chart, there should be twice as much in your nutrient solution.
 The total amounts can vary to achieve your target EC, but the relationship among them should be the same.

 When considering supplement doses, consider their EC impact: Some supplements, like humic acid, have a negligible impact on EC and they may be given at full the recommended dose.
 Other supplements, like bloom boosters, make a large impact on EC, and must be dosed carefully.
 Be sure to read our article, “Recommended Nutrient Supplements For Growing Cannabis” for a deeper look at supplements.

 Coco For Cannabis Nutrient Recipe:

 My nutrient feed chart for the General Hydroponics Flora Series nutrients is provided.
 It is set for the standard EC targets, with no grow specific adjustments.
-Be sure to read our tutorial, “How to set EC Targets”
+Be sure to read our tutorial, "EC/PPM Targets for Fertigating Cannabis"